March 29, 2021

 Let’s be honest: nobody wants to be concerned with the safety of their employees.
 While a criminal background check can show FCRA-reportable crimes such as assault, a social media screening can give insight into material that displays threats or acts of violence.
 This could vary from posting what they’d do to a celebrity with a baseball bat if they got the chance to images that glorify the usage of guns or other potentially dangerous activity.

 From posting more than provocative photographs to intently sexualizing what is a piece of art in a museum, sexually explicit material is the perfect example of “you can’t unsee what you’ve already seen”.
 Deeming a photo or message as explicit is up to the FCRA-certified analysts, who basically decide if the subject would be deemed as inappropriate if it came up in a workplace conversation.
 Context is a huge part of this type of flagged content, which is why it is so important to use a third-party rather than searching on Facebook yourself.

-According to Social Intelligence, only 1% of the population has absolutely no social media footprint – leaving the other 99% open for interpretation as it comes to potentially problematic online activity.
-Searching across different sites for the above material can be expensive, timely, and put your company at risk when making decisions.
+According to Social Intelligence, only 1% of the population has absolutely no social media footprint – leaving the other 99% open for interpretation when it comes to potentially problematic online activity.
+Searching across different sites for the above material can be expensive, and timely, and put your company at risk when making decisions.
 Our world is transforming, so we’re transforming our background screening methods along with it.
 Looking for some examples of flagged content?
 Our friends at Social Intel put together a collection of TV characters who would fail a social media background check, which you can view here.
-If you’re interested in more sample reports, reach out to our office today.
+If you’re interested in more sample reports, contact our office today.